MalarvizhiK/predict-band-progression/README.md

 *K-means clustering algorithm is a data mining and machine learning tool used to cluster observations into groups of related observations without any prior knowledge of those relationships.
 *Decision Tree - the most powerful and popular tool for classification and prediction.

-Machine learning model is using K-means clustering algorithm to cluster the work done by all employees.
-We have created 5 clusters for 5 bands like Band 10, Band 9, Band 8, Band 7, Band 6.
-The decision tree algorithm gets employees from each of the cluster, and predicts whether an employee is eligible for band progression or not.
-In each of the cluster, we fetch the highest band and check whether other employees in the cluster have the experience to get promoted to the next band.
-Say, if an employee id 110 whose current band is 9 and he is clustered along with other employees whose band is 10, then it means that he is performing the job of band 10.
-The decision tree algorithm is trained with dataset SampleProgressionData.xlsx where we fed all the combinations where an employee is eligible for progression.
-Based on the training data, Decision Tree Algorithm predicts whether an employee is eligible for band progression or not.

 The application is deployed and running in cloud:
 https://predict-band-progression-wise-ardvark.mybluemix.net/